stevehoober254/saleDrone/README.md

-# mobile UI for drone selling application
+# Mobile UI for drone selling application

 # Made with :
  * Ionic